 Esther was born in Calcutta in 1916 to an Orthodox Jewish family.
 The Abrahams were Baghdadi Jews who had emigrated from Iraq in the 19th century.
 In school Esther excelled academically and athletically.
 She was a talented hockey player with a roomful of trophies.
 Esther was also an artist who attended Cambridge University after high school and majored in art.

 After university, Esther became a kindergarten teacher at a Jewish school in Calcutta, but she yearned to be a performer.
 Her first job in the entertainment industry was as a dancer for a silent movie theater.
-Esther’s job was to entertain the audience during a pause in the film while the reel were changed.
+Esther’s job was to entertain the audience during pauses in the film while the reels were changed.

 Many members of Esther’s family were talented musicians and performers.
 She went to visit an actress cousin in Bombay who was appearing in a theater production.
 The director noticed tall, beautiful Esther and gave her a screen test.

 Esther did so well on the test that she soon appeared in her first movie, Bhikaran, in 1936.
 Around this time she was given the screen name Pramila.
 Audiences fell in love with Pramila and she quickly became one of the most famous actresses in India.
 She also worked as a model and appeared on many magazine covers.
 In 1947, at age 31, Esther won the first Miss India contest – while pregnant with her fifth child.

 At that time in India, the movie industry was controlled by a handful of extremely wealthy producers who exploited their actors and crew members and paid them only a measly salary.
 Esther Abraham decided to change that.
 She defied the studio system by becoming the first female producer of Bollywood feature films.
 Esther formed her own production company, Silver Productions, and produced sixteen feature films.
 She treated her cast and crew with respect and paid them well.